Remi-Coulom/joedb/doc/source/concurrency.rst

   and release the lock.

-So it works a bit like `git <https://git-scm.com/>`_, with the significant exception that merging branches is not possible.
+So it works a bit like `git <https://git-scm.com/>`_, with the significant difference that merging branches is not possible.
 History must be linear, and a global mutex is used to prevent branches from diverging.

 When using a remote network connection, a local copy of the database can be